Druva Phoenix lets you reconfigure your virtual machines if:

 - Log in to the Phoenix Management Console.

 - Under Product & Services > Phoenix, click VMware.

-- Select your organization.
+- Select your organization if organizations are enabled.

 - The All vCenters/ESXi Hosts page appears that lists all the registered vCenter/hypervisors.

 - You can either select the registered vCenter/ESXi host from the card view or list view or select it from the vCenter/ESXi host list in the left navigation pane.

 - In the navigation pane, click Configured VMs.